eksponent/dockerfiles-compile-scss-js/README.md

 ### Gulp

-The gulp setup is in the gulp folder and the next level is named by node version.
+Gulp setup in gulp folder with sub folders for node versions.

 ### Gulp compass

 Same as gulp but with compass added to the image.

+### Grunt

+Grunt setup in grunt folder with sub folders for node versions.